aulphin/arju.github.io/README.md

 # Personal Website

-© 2022 Swapnil S. Mane.
+© 2023 Arju Bano.
 Powered by Jekyll & AcademicPages, a fork of Minimal Mistakes.